The pyramid of needs

 The top need of self-actualization is referred to as a growth need.

 It is nothing else than our desire for self-development.
-As this desire is satisfied, instead of decreasing our motivation, the opposite happens: it is amplified.
-As we become better, our self-confidence increases and we wish to become even better.
+As this desire is satisfied, instead of decreasing our motivation, the opposite happens.
+It is amplified.
+As we become better, our self-confidence increases.
+So, we wish to become even better.

 Obstacles on our road to self-actualization